G-Georgiev14/VVSE-project/gitbuild-mcgit-clone-ba3e7f.md

 3. **Create ghost blocks for preview:**
    - Use existing `GhostBlockManager.addGhostBlock()`
+   - make the blocks semi-transparent (0.5 alpha)
+   - orange if block is in wrong place (overlapping existing blocks)
+   - none if block is in correct place
    - Transform all block positions by offset
    - Store original positions in session for later apply
    - Send `ClientboundBlockUpdatePacket` to player only